howard-stearns/FairShare/README.md

 - This allows the browser's forward, back, and history buttons to work in order to get back to "where you were" (modulo balances), and to have discussions by posting URLs to show what is meant.
 - It allows things like payee and desired payment currency to be expressed in a URL and QR code.
 (The "Pay-me code" option in the user menu generates a code that can be read by another phone to get the app and open it to the right screen and some of the data.)

 In general, operations within a group are handled atomically by the Group model.
-E.g, For Alice to Bob in Apples, where both are members of the Apples group:
+E.g, For Alice to Carol in Apples, where both are members of the Apples group:

-1. The app's Apples group model determines the cost (Ca) to give Bob an amount of Apples (Aa).
+1. The app's Apples group model determines the cost (Ca) to give Carol an amount of Apples (Aa).
-2. The app's Apples group model deducts Ca from Alice's Apples balance, and adds Aa to Bob's Apples balance.
+2. The app's Apples group model deducts Ca from Alice's Apples balance, and adds Aa to Carol's Apples balance.
 The difference is the fee, which is simply taken out of circulation.

 This all happens in one atomic operation on the app's Apples group model.
 Notice that Alice paid the fee for Bob to receive the exact expected amount of Apples.

 However, operations between groups may require multiple steps.
-For example, Alice can pay Carol directly in Coconuts or FairShare as they are both members of both groups.
+For example, Alice can pay Bob directly in Bananas or FairShare as they are both members of both groups.
 But suppose Alice doesn't have enough of either, and needs to use her large holding of Apples instead.
-Here's how Alice uses Apples to pay Carol a specific amount (A) of FairShare:
+Here's how Alice uses Apples to pay Bob a specific amount (A) of FairShare:

 1. The app's FairShare group model determines the FairShare fee to get the cost Cf in FairShare for delivering the intended amount of FairShare (Af).
 (This is determined by FairShare group's fee.)
 2. The app's Apples group model determines the Apples/FairShare exchange rate and fee, and computes the total Apples cost (Ca) of producing Cf FairShare.
 (This is determined by the Apple group's exchange, acting as an [Automated Market Maker](https://en.wikipedia.org/wiki/Constant_function_market_maker).)
 3. The app's Apples group model deducts Ca from Alice's balance of Apples and adds it to its exchange's own Apples holdings.
 4. The app's Apples group model deducts Cf from its exchange's own FairShare holdings and generates a certificate for Cf FairShare.
-5. The app's FairShare model receives the certificate for Cf FairShare, takes the fee out of circulation, and adds Af to Carol's balance.
+5. The app's FairShare model receives the certificate for Cf FairShare, takes the fee out of circulation, and adds Af to Bob's balance.
 (A certificate is used between steps 4 and 5 because the Groups can trust their own internal operations, but cannot trust the client or the wire messages to accurately present the number from 4 at step 5.
 The number is encoded in a certificate.)

 Note that the FairShare group reduced the amount of FairShare in circulation by the FairShare fee (Cf - Af).
 However, in this version, the number of Apples in circulation is not reduced, and the value of the Apples exchange pool is increased by the amount of the Apples fee.
 (See [Open Questions](#open-questions), below.)